japila-books/apache-spark-internals/docs/scheduler/CoarseGrainedSchedulerBackend-DriverEndpoint.md

 launchTasks(tasks: Seq[Seq[TaskDescription]]): Unit
 ----

 `launchTasks` flattens (and hence "destroys" the structure of) the input `tasks` collection and takes one task at a time.
-Tasks are described using link:spark-scheduler-TaskDescription.adoc[TaskDescription].
+Tasks are described using spark-scheduler-TaskDescription.md[TaskDescription].

-NOTE: The input `tasks` collection contains one or more link:spark-scheduler-TaskDescription.adoc[TaskDescriptions] per executor (and the "task partitioning" per executor is of no use in `launchTasks` so it simply flattens the input data structure).
+NOTE: The input `tasks` collection contains one or more spark-scheduler-TaskDescription.md[TaskDescriptions] per executor (and the "task partitioning" per executor is of no use in `launchTasks` so it simply flattens the input data structure).

-`launchTasks` link:spark-scheduler-TaskDescription.adoc#encode[encodes the `TaskDescription`] and makes sure that the encoded task's size is below the xref:scheduler:CoarseGrainedSchedulerBackend.adoc#maxRpcMessageSize[maximum RPC message size].
+`launchTasks` spark-scheduler-TaskDescription.md#encode[encodes the `TaskDescription`] and makes sure that the encoded task's size is below the scheduler:CoarseGrainedSchedulerBackend.md#maxRpcMessageSize[maximum RPC message size].

-NOTE: The xref:scheduler:CoarseGrainedSchedulerBackend.adoc#maxRpcMessageSize[maximum RPC message size] is calculated when `CoarseGrainedSchedulerBackend` xref:scheduler:CoarseGrainedSchedulerBackend.adoc#creating-instance[is created] and corresponds to xref:scheduler:CoarseGrainedSchedulerBackend.adoc#spark.rpc.message.maxSize[spark.rpc.message.maxSize] Spark property (with maximum of `2047` MB).
+NOTE: The scheduler:CoarseGrainedSchedulerBackend.md#maxRpcMessageSize[maximum RPC message size] is calculated when `CoarseGrainedSchedulerBackend` scheduler:CoarseGrainedSchedulerBackend.md#creating-instance[is created] and corresponds to scheduler:CoarseGrainedSchedulerBackend.md#spark.rpc.message.maxSize[spark.rpc.message.maxSize] Spark property (with maximum of `2047` MB).

-If the size of the encoded task is acceptable, `launchTasks` finds the `ExecutorData` of the executor that has been assigned to execute the task (in xref:scheduler:CoarseGrainedSchedulerBackend.adoc#executorDataMap[executorDataMap] internal registry) and decreases the executor's xref:ROOT:configuration-properties.adoc#spark.task.cpus[available number of cores].
+If the size of the encoded task is acceptable, `launchTasks` finds the `ExecutorData` of the executor that has been assigned to execute the task (in scheduler:CoarseGrainedSchedulerBackend.md#executorDataMap[executorDataMap] internal registry) and decreases the executor's ROOT:configuration-properties.md#spark.task.cpus[available number of cores].

 NOTE: `ExecutorData` tracks the number of free cores of an executor (as `freeCores`).

-NOTE: The default task scheduler in Spark -- xref:scheduler:TaskSchedulerImpl.adoc[TaskSchedulerImpl] -- uses xref:ROOT:configuration-properties.adoc#spark.task.cpus[spark.task.cpus] Spark property to control the number of tasks that can be scheduled per executor.
+NOTE: The default task scheduler in Spark -- scheduler:TaskSchedulerImpl.md[TaskSchedulerImpl] -- uses ROOT:configuration-properties.md#spark.task.cpus[spark.task.cpus] Spark property to control the number of tasks that can be scheduled per executor.

 You should see the following DEBUG message in the logs: